Asabeneh/React-For-Everyone/readme.md

 ![Styling all jsx elements](images/styling_all_jsx_elements.png)

+#### Exercises

+1. Create a style object for the main JSX
+2. Create a style object for the footer and app JSX

 Instead of style object using regular styling method is more easier than the above.
-Now, let us use internal style or external style method to style all the JSX elements.
+Now, let us use internal style to style all the JSX.
+It is also possible to use external style method.

 ```html
 <!DOCTYPE html>